nerves-project/nerves/docs/IEx with Nerves.md

 that Nerves does not guarantee the following:

 1. Networking always works
+  * If you're using a network-based logger, check that it handles network outages gracefully.

 2. The application data partition (`/data`) is mounted

-If you're using a network-based logger, check that it handles network outages gracefully.

-The application data partition is almost always available.
+  * The application data partition is almost always available.
 However, on the first boot and if severely corrupted, it will be reformatted.
+This partition is also technically optional and a system can choose to omit it.
 Since the Elixir Logger starts very early in the boot process, it's possible for log messages to be received before `/data` is ready.
 This is a temporary situation, but it is important that the Logger backend not give up.

 ## Networking

 Most Nerves projects use the [`VintageNet`](https://hex.pm/packages/vintage_net) library for configuring the network.
-To get a quick overview of network configuration and status, run:
+To get a quick overview of network configuration and status, run `VintageNet.info`:

 ```elixir
 iex> VintageNet.info